 The 30-day plank challenge for beginners allows your body to get used to the planks you’re doing every day.
 The increases are relatively small in the beginning to help you to build core strength.

 You increase your strength, but it won’t be overloaded or become too much for you because of the small increases.

 The beginner 30-day plank challenge is an introduction to the plank, allowing you to steadily build your fitness levels.
 You can pay special attention to your form to make sure you’re not exercising the incorrect muscles.

 It’s still a challenge, which means that towards the end, it will get challenging.
 Please stick with it as long as you can.

 When you can’t stretch it anymore, please stick to your highest number of seconds and increase it daily by 5 seconds.
 I found that really works for me!

 Do you want to give it a try?
 Print out the plank challenge for beginners image above and get started!

 How To Do A Plank

 Planking is not second nature per se.
 Many people have probably already done it, but be sure to read the section carefully to know you have good form.
-If you’re not having proper form, you may hurt your back.
+If you do not have proper form, you may hurt your back.

 Watch the first minute of this video that shows proper plank form: